lnclem05/lnclem05.github.io/essays/smart_questions.md

 ## Unhelpful Responses
 Since the question is unclear and poorly formulated, it invites similarly unclear and poorly formulated responses.
 There is only one answer posted to this question, which provides a link to a gaming website that supposedly has an API for embedding ads, which the responder says has worked for them before.
 This whole response is only three sentences long, and is quite vague.
 Many responders have most likely skipped over this question, which illustrates the question’s lack of precision, and the less valuable answers that result from this.
 Raymond emphasizes the importance of creating a question that minimizes the time needed to answer it, *“The less of a time commitment you implicitly ask for, the more likely you are to get an answer from someone really good and really busy”*.
 This not-so-smart question fails in this regard, which has caused it to receive a vague response.

+# Insights Gained
+From analyzing both of these questions, I gained several insights into why asking smart questions is so important for software engineers.

+## Respecting the Community’s Time
+When you ask smart, well-researched questions, you demonstrate respect for the time of those reading and answering your question.
+This increases its likelihood of receiving a helpful response in a timely manner.

+## Clarity Leads to Better Responses
+A clear, precise question, like the smart question, invites clear and focused solutions.
+On the other hand, vague questions lead to vague and unhelpful responses.

+## Research and Effort are Important
+Showing that you have already put effort into trying to solve the problem on your own increases the chances of your question being answered.
+This demonstrates to the community that you are invested in your question, and not just looking for someone else to do all the thinking for you.
+This fosters an environment where both the asker and the user can learn from the interaction.

+## Formatting and Grammar Matter
+Sloppy grammar and formatting gives the impression that you didn’t put much effort into your question, which can lead to fewer lower-quality responses.
+Taking the time to put effort into your question shows care that is more likely to be reciprocated by the responders.

+# Conclusion
+Asking smart questions is a crucial skill, one that is a part of being a software engineer.
+Well-formulated questions are not only more likely to be answered, but also to lead to more well thought out responses.
+On the other hand, poorly framed questions can frustrate the community and are less likely to receive helpful responses.
+By understanding the importance of clarity, context, and effort when asking a question, software engineers can better their problem-solving abilities by improving their ability to ask smart questions.